gaverhae/blog/blog/content/md/posts/2021-11-21-circular-clojure.md

 ```

 The evaluation of `abs` works because `exp-max` never looks at the value of a
-`[:var _]`; specifically, because the promise in a var never gets dereferenced.
+`:var`; specifically, because the promise in a var never gets dereferenced.

 > One could wonder what `promise` gives us here that we wouldn't get from using
 > `atom`, `var` or `volatile`.
 While those could work just as well, `promise`
 > implies that the value will only ever be set once, and that's a useful thing
 > to know for people reading such code.
-The approach is already quite unusual
-> for Clojure code, I think it's worth letting the reader know that this is
-> definitely not meant as a _mutable_ cell, just one that we compute in a
-> slightly delayed fashion.
 >
 > This is especially important here because the promises do end up being part
 > of the "api" (i.e. the data representation) of the language.